rchain/architecture-docs/contracts/contract-design.rst

 Syntax and Semantics
 --------------------------------------------------------------------------
 The rho-calculus constructs “names” and “processes”.
-Similar to the π-calculus, **a name may be a channel of communication or a variable.
+Similar to the π-calculus, **a name may be a channel of communication or a value.
 However, with the rho-calculus addition of ‘reflection’, a name may also be a ‘quoted’ process, where a quoted process is the code of a process.** The genericity of names will become important in the coming sections.
 From the notion of names and processes, the calculus builds a few basic “processes”.
 A process may have persistent state but does not assume it.
 The term “process” is the more general term for “smart contract”.
 Hence, every contract is a process but not every process is smart contract.

 Rho-calculus builds the following basic terms to describe interaction among processes: